Dr. Sandra Rideout-Hanzak, Associate Professor and Research Scientist

 Sandra Rideout-Hanzak received her PhD in Forestry from Stephen F. Austin State University in 2001.
 Sandra then began a post-doc position as a research forester with the USDA Forest Service at their Southern Research Station in Athens, GA and later Clemson, SC.
 In 2005 Sandra joined the faculty at Texas Tech University in Lubbock.
-She was appointed to the faculty at Texas A&M University-Kingsville in 2010 where she is currently Assistant Professor and Research Scientist in the Department of Animal, Rangeland and Wildlife Sciences and Caesar Kleberg Wildlife Research Institute, respectively.
+She was appointed to the faculty at Texas A&M University-Kingsville in 2010 where she is currently Associate Professor and Research Scientist in the Department of Animal, Rangeland, and Wildlife Sciences and Caesar Kleberg Wildlife Research Institute, respectively.

 B.A. in Health & Safety Education, Latin minor, Ball State University – 1987